elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 ## Expected inputs and outputs

-- if someone's speed is above the speed limit, the program should output "ticket for YOU, be more careful next time".
+- if someone's speed is above the speed limit, the program should output `"ticket for YOU, be more careful next time"`.
-- if someone's speed is under the speed limit, the program should output "Keep doing what you're doing.
-Have a lovely day <3"
+- if someone's speed is under the speed limit, the program should output `"Keep doing what you're doing.
+Have a lovely day <3"`

 # Next Class ...

-- Input validation && intro to LOOPS
+- Input validation, more on constants, && intro to LOOPS